Migration management: a joint effort by the EU and its partners

 The EU is determined to help tackle the root causes of uncontrolled migration that persist in third countries.
 The required measures include improving future prospects in the local context, combating climate change and eradicating youth unemployment.
 We should invest in education for girls and women to help keep population growth under control.

-During the Finnish Presidency, means of addressing the root causes of migration will be on the agenda of the High-Level Working Group on Asylum and Migration, among other forums.
-The HLWG is also responsible for promoting cooperation between the EU and the African Union.
+During Finland’s Presidency of the Council of the EU, means of addressing the root causes of migration have been on the agenda of the High-Level Working Group on Asylum and Migration, among other forums.
+The HLWG is also responsible for promoting EU cooperation with important partners such as African countries and the African Union.

 Resettlement of refugees, or reception of quota refugees, could be envisaged as a more widely used means of providing protection in the EU member states.
 This would result in the need for protection being assessed closer to the countries of origin, making it more difficult for human smugglers to operate.
 It would also facilitate return and reintegration for those who are not in need of protection.

 Resettlement could also serve as a tool in EU neighbourhood partnerships, as showcased by its current cooperation arrangement with Turkey.
 During Finland’s Presidency, discussions have been held on intensifying cooperation between the member states and on means to sustainably increase resettlement numbers at EU level.

 Managing migration was one of the political priorities of the Juncker Commission.
 The main objective has been to approach the migration issue comprehensively, a perspective that has featured strongly in EU discussions over the past few years.